 In addition to hot peppers, there are a variety of spices and spice blends that are commonly used to elevate the flavor profile of a spicy dish, depending on the type of cuisine.
 These include allspice, curry powder, ginger, harissa, wasabi, and many more.
 Ginger offers health benefits to both dogs and humans as it helps aid digestion and alleviates nausea.

 The bottom line: while is no one formula for spicy food when it comes to feeding your dog, it’s generally safer to avoid it.
-If you choose to feed your dog spicy food, you’ll have to be diligent about the individual ingredients to avoid accidentally giving your dog something harmful.
+The Vets told that if you choose to feed your dog spicy food, you’ll have to be diligent about the individual ingredients to avoid accidentally giving your dog something harmful.
 The time and risk simply may not be worth it.

 Is Spicy Food Bad for Dogs?